The ultimate first-time home buyer’s guide

 At this point, you should have already figured out the most important features for your potential new home.
 So obviously, you’re looking for those features.

-• Pay attention to the neighbourhood.
+1. Check out the neighbourhood.
 Not just amenities, but proximity to things like your job or schools.
 Try to visit during different times of day to get an idea of traffic volume, noise, and so on.
-Look into development plans for the neighbourhood, too; it might be unpleasant if the lot across the street turns into a construction site right after you move in.
+Look into future development plans for the neighbourhood as well.
+Imagine the lot across the street turns into a construction site right after you move in—it would be nice to know before you buy the home.

-• Look for physical defects.
-Warped flooring, stained walls and ceilings, cracks in concrete or brick walls, and similar issues can signal problems with the plumbing or foundation.
-Of course, your eventual home inspection would also note these problems.
+2. Look for physical defects.
+Warped floors, stained walls or ceilings, cracks in concrete walls, and similar defects often signal greater concerns.
+The best way to avoid surprise maintenance costs is to avoid buying homes that appear to need maintenance.
+Of course, your eventual home inspection would also help you find these issues.
 But, if you see them during your first visit, you may be able to cross the home off the list early.

-• Check everything!
+3. Check everything!
 Test windows and doors.
 Look through closets and bathrooms and attics.
 Go into the basement and have a look at the plumbing and electrical.
-Walk around the yard, looking for dead or dying trees, mushy spots on the lawn, and so forth.
-You won’t have the expertise to diagnose every issue, but you might notice obvious signs of poor maintenance.
+Walk around the yard, looking for unhealthy trees, swampy spots on the lawn, and so forth.
+You won’t be able to diagnose every issue, but you should be able to notice the obvious stuff.

 If you’ve found a house that ticks most of your boxes, and doesn’t have any red flags, what comes next?
 It’s almost time to put in an offer—almost.